 Why continuous-flow beats stop and go

-A data rotor is a top-of-stack server interconnect employing Lightfleet’s continuous-flow technology to expedite the transport of packets between server computers and other servers and the cloud.
+A data rotor is a top-of-rack server interconnect employing Lightfleet’s continuous-flow technology to expedite the transport of packets between server computers and other servers and the cloud.

 As an analogy, think of a traditional network of interconnected servers as a grid of city streets.

 Like network switches, computer-controlled stop lights regulate traffic at every intersection.
 With various sensor inputs and complex programming, this system can be made more efficient, but in the end, the efficiency, throughput and vehicle speeds are limited to the inherent stop-and-go wait times of supervisory control and switching.

 Now imagine that same street grid, but with roundabouts at every intersection instead of stop lights.
 The traffic flows continuously as the decisions to proceed are made, not by a switched control system, but by individual drivers steering their vehicles to the correct exit for their intended destinations.

 A Lightfleet DataRotor™ Data Distribution Module (DDM) is like a multi-lane roundabout, which can keep traffic flowing and clear congestion much faster than switch-based systems subject to a control plane.
 Taking the switches out is like taking the stoplights out.
 To support heavier data flow and avoid hotspots, add more lanes to the roundabout.

 Flow control is no longer a separate supervisory function.
 A DataRotor DDM allows priority data to surge ahead of normal traffic in faster lanes of the vortex without holding up other traffic.